netlify/security-netlify-trufflehog3/README.md

 #### `suppression_file_path`

 path/name of suppression list file
 Sometimes a particular vulnerability does not need to be addressed.
 This can be due to the environment or other priority directives.
 To suppress the vulnerability from the alerted findings, add the contents of the `Layer SHA256` value to a `suppressions-trufflehog` file, and indicate the path as an comment.
+You can also add the commit hash to suppress an entire commit.

 #### `ignore_paths_file_path`